Published on July 16th, 2016 | by Joey Finnegan0

 “Bottom line, I had tingling, numbness down both arms, all the way to my fingertips.
 And then, later in the match, I just fell wrong, whatever it was, and this time [the tingling and numbness] went down both arms and into my legs, and I couldn’t feel my legs too well.
 They just felt like rubber.
 I don’t know how to describe it.
 I had to go down on all fours there for a minute, get my composure.
 I was a little … I was worried.

-Those who saw it know that it was quite a scary incident.
+Those who saw it know that the Sting in WWE Injury was quite a scary incident.

 “The referee, the doctor, they’re all in there talking to me: ‘Are you OK?
 What’s going on?
 Can you continue?
 Are you all right?
 Tell us what’s happening.’
 And the whole time, I’m just thinking, ‘Oh, man, not now,’ I mean, I want this to be good, you know?
 And if it ends up being the last thing I ever do in the ring, I don’t want to go out like this.”